 Dr Carlos Bugeja for the Appellant explained that the Letter of Objection was meant to cover all four Tenders and all five lots in each.
-Smart Office Supplies Ltd objected the disqualification of his offers for the reasons set down in the Letter of Rejection.
+Appellant was objection the disqualification of his offers for the reasons set down in the Letter of Rejection.